This guide was designed to provide you with assistance in citing your sources when writing a paper.

 There are quite a few different ways to cite resources in your paper.
 The citation style usually depends on the academic discipline involved.
 For example:

 Check with your professor to make sure you use the required style.

-In many of the library databases, there is a "cite" icon.
-This can be found under "tools" to the right of each article.
+In many of the library databases, there is a "cite" icon on the right hand side of the screen.

 After you click on the icon, several citations will appear in various styles.
-Identify which style you need to use.
+Scroll down to the style you need.
 Then, copy and paste the correct citation into your reference list.
 Be sure to verify that the citation is correct.